LapisPlugins/HomeSpawn_LEGACY/README.md

 •	Multiple homes

-•	Admin and VIP home limits
+•	Custom permissions system

 •	List of homes with /homeslist (set InventoryMenu to true in the config to use a GUI)

-•	Book of commands that is given to new players(Doesn’t contain VIP or Admin commands, set CommandBook to true in the config to enable)
+•	Book of commands that is given to new players (Doesn’t contain VIP or Admin commands, set CommandBook to true in the config to enable)

-•	Configurable teleport timer, players have to wait a set amount of time (without being hit by a player or a player arrow or dog) before they will be teleported.
-Includes a permission to bypass the delay(Automatically given to admins)
+•	Configurable teleport timer, players have to wait a set amount of time (without being hit by a player or a player arrow or dog) before they will be teleported. permissions can be set to have different delays or remove it entirely for different people.

 •	New player spawn, you can set where new players will spawn by using “/setspawn new”